 “The makeup of makeup artists.”

-We’re guessing you’re all very familiar with the Max Factor brand.
+We’re guessing you’re all very familiar with the Max Factor brand (unless you have been living under a rock).
 One of the world’s most famous and respected makeup brands, this well-known line of cosmetics is everywhere.
-Max Factor is probably one of the most recognised beauty brands sold in cosmetics stores in the UK, competing with the likes of Rimmel, Revlon and Loreal.
+Max Factor is probably one of the most recognised beauty brands sold in cosmetics stores in the UK, competing with the likes of Rimmel, Revlon and L'Oréal.
 And it’s hard not to notice the TV commercials and huge billboards, featuring flawless women flaunting a beautiful, understated look.

 Loved by MUAs all over the globe, Max Factor specialises in high-quality makeup that creates a perfect, unblemished finish while being incredibly long-lasting.